 How to Care for Your Strands Afterward

 Chemicals are used for both semi-permanent and permanent dyes.
 They can cause damage to your strands if you don’t do proper aftercare.
 You may need to get a gentler shampoo after you visit the salon.
 Stylists can recommend conditioners that offer deep treatments and protect the shades at the same time.
-You need to use products that are only exclusive for colored hair.
+You need to use products that are only exclusive to colored hair.